In a recent article we wrote that car seats have an expiration date, which experts recommend you follow (even if you don’t legally have to).

 Is It Against The Law To Use An Expired Car Seat Base?

 It it not illegal to use an expired car seat base.

 However, this does not mean that it’s a safe thing to do, especially given how serious car accidents can be and how as a parent you child’s safety is likely to be your number one concern.

 How Long Are Car Seat Bases Good For?

-While there is no single answer as to how long a car seat base is good for, the majority of bases have expiry dates between 6-10 years from the date of manufacture.
+While there is no single answer as to how long a car seat base is good for, the majority have expiry dates between 6-10 years from the date of manufacture.

-While some parents may think this is a conspiracy to persuade us to buy more bases, there are in fact very good reasons why expiration dates are in place, which we’ll cover shortly.
+While some parents may think this is a conspiracy to persuade us to buy more, there are in fact very good reasons why expiration dates are in place, which we’ll cover shortly.

 How Do I Know If My Car Seat Base Is Expired?

 It should be pretty easy to check if your car seat base is expired.